 Ideally, you’ll want to see 4 positive Proov PdG tests during the 7-10 days past peak fertility testing window to confirm successful ovulation has occurred.

-These are some of our favorite ways to improve ovulation quality:
+These are some of our favorite ways to improve ovulation health:

 1. Functional foods

-While foods don’t directly contain progesterone or PdG, there are some that can help increase production and improve ovulation quality, including:
+While foods don’t directly contain progesterone or PdG, there are some that can help increase production and improve ovulation health, including:

 - Brussel sprouts